 Using the same data, we found that the index-fund portfolio outperformed active funds by 1.01% on an annualized basis.

 Index investing is growing in popularity, but the vast majority of investments in the U.S. are still in actively managed funds.
 Research from Deutsche Bank showed that active mutual funds had market share of 76.2% in 2013, down from more than 95% in 1998.
 We select only low-cost index-tracking ETFs, making the Betterment portfolio the right vehicle to capture the average 1.01% advantage found in Ferri and Benke's data.1

 You can view the full white paper here.

 Another benefit to investing with Betterment is smart, automated rebalancing – a key ingredient for optimal portfolio performance.
 When portfolios drift, it usually means you are taking on risk that you had not planned to take and that could hurt your performance over time.
 Rebalancing puts you back on the efficient frontier.
 Our sophisticated approach to rebalancing uses your portfolio’s dividends and other deposits to rebalance by buying underweight assets and uses withdrawals to sell overweight assets.
 If rebalancing in a taxable account requires selling shares, our TaxMin service attempts to minimize the taxes incurred.

-Lastly, we are doing something that no other online investment manager is doing: We have built specific behavioral guardrails and nudges which help you be a better investor (sometimes despite yourself!)
+Lastly, we have built specific behavioral guardrails and nudges which help you be a better investor (sometimes despite yourself!)

 Over the last decade, much research has been devoted to the role of behavior in investing.
 It turns out that bad behavior (like trying to time the market or reacting to temporary market news) hurts returns – a lot.
 We've put a lot of thought into helping you avoid that kind of behavior penalty.
 On average, a Betterment customer kept an extra 1.25% of returns as compared to an average investor, our analysis showed.